markhofmann/restutil/README.md

 ### Building the IOS library

-When building for the first time, you might need to install cocoapods:
+When building for the first time, you might need to install cocoapods.

+NOTE: j2objc is not compatible with cocoapods 1.x, version 0.39.0 works for me.

+1. check for your version
+  * pod --version
+1. uninstall cocoapods
+  * sudo gem uninstall cocoapods
+1. install version 0.39.0
-    sudo gem install -V cocoapods
+  * sudo gem install cocoapods -v 0.39.0

 1. Install the latest j2objc release